The policies set forth in the FAQ below also serve as JoCo Cruise Crazy’s Terms and Conditions.

 Back to top

 It is strongly recommended that you fly into FLL at least a day prior to sailing, to allow for weather/mechanical/unexpected delays in travel.
-(Weather is no joke in February: there was a blizzard across much of the US the afternoon/evening before JCCC3, and a few people got stuck and were unable to attend the cruise or had to meet up with it halfway through) If you choose to travel to FLL on the morning of sailing, please note that the ship departs at 5:30 pm, and Royal Caribbean requires that all passengers be checked in and on board no later than 90 minutes before departure—that is, 4 pm.
+(Weather is no joke in February: there was a blizzard across much of the US the afternoon/evening before JCCC3, and a few people got stuck and were unable to attend the cruise or had to meet up with it halfway through) If you choose to travel to FLL on the morning of sailing, please note that the ship departs at 5:30 pm, and Royal Caribbean requires that all passengers be checked in and on board no later than 90 minutes before departure—4 pm.
 Please make allowances accordingly; we would absolutely hate for anyone to be left behind, but there are no exceptions to our refund policy in the event of missing the cruise.

 Can I get help finding hotel accommodations before and/or after the cruise?
 How about flights to Fort Lauderdale?

 As we did for previous JCCC sailings, we will have an “official” hotel this year—once we have finalized arrangements, complete hotel information will be found on our Travel and Accommodations page.
 You are more than welcome to make your own hotel arrangements if you wish, or if you do not want to wait for details; use of the “official” JCCC5 hotel is not required.

 Unfortunately, the JCCC organization will not handle travel arrangements (flights, trains, etc.) for any passengers.
 We recommend you visit one or more of the numerous online travel sites and/or airline websites for assistance, and we strongly recommend you compare prices at more than one site for the best possible deal.

 If you have a Crown & Anchor Society number, you’ll be able to enter it when you enter all your other information on the Royal Caribbean site via a link that we’ll provide closer to the sailing date.
 Some benefits may not apply to your JCCC5 booking—we don’t have any control over or special knowledge of this part of things, it’s all between you and Royal Caribbean.